 A sleeve gastrectomy is a restrictive surgical procedure in which a large section of the stomach is removed.
 After this procedure, the patient can only consume small quantities of food in one sitting.
-Gastroenterology in Germany performs this kind of surgery on the highest technological level.
+Our department of Bariatric Surgery performs this kind of surgery on the highest technological level.
 At our clinic in Friedrichshafen, Germany, we specialise in a variety of surgical methods to counteract obesity.

 At our clinic in Germany, a sleeve gastrectomy is performed laparoscopically (keyhole gastric surgery), with the added advantage that the incisions on the skin are small and heal quickly.
 In this operation, a large portion of the stomach is removed, leaving only a narrow, vertically positioned tube-shaped organ to connect the oesophagus to the intestines.
 This reduces the volume of the stomach considerably, ensuring that the patient cannot eat large quantities of food or drink large volumes in one sitting.
 The production of the “hunger” hormone, ghrelin, is also affected, so that the patient no longer feels constantly hungry.